BRYKK Guide · Privacy

 • App version adoption — how many users updated to the latest BRYKK release

-• Anonymous crash reports — when BRYKK crashes, Apple sends us the stack trace with no user identity attached.
+• Apple crash reports — when BRYKK crashes, Apple may provide stack traces through App Store Connect.
 Used to fix bugs.

 What Apple can see